 - guardian families have a ‘pick of litter’ puppy chosen by the breeder

 - the dog doesn’t need to be rehomed as an adult after retiring

 - there is no need for the breeder to kennel the dogs, so the dogs are happy and healthy

 - the dogs are well socialized and in good environments

-- foster families can schedule trips during whelpings without paying for kennelling their pet
+- guardian families can schedule trips during whelpings without paying for kennelling their pet

 There are certain requirements for providing a foster home for one of our dogs.
-Foster families must:
+Guardian families must: